 Prior to testing, allow all electronic equipment to warm up for 30 minutes or until stability is achieved, whichever time is greater.
-Throughout calibration and testing, the ambient temperature should be $20-28^{\circ}$ C (68-82°F) and the relative humidity 30 to 70 percent.
+Throughout calibration and testing the ambient temperature should be $20-28^{\circ}$ C (68-82.4° F) and the relative humidity 30 to 70 percent.

-Check all instrumentation before and after each continuous sequence of tests by impacting the bare instrumented headform on the reference anvil.
+Check all instrumentation before and after each continuous sequence of tests by impacting the bare instrumented headform of the reference anvil.
 Record a minimum of three such impacts before and after a test sequence and make them part of the test record.
 Should the acceleration-time history not meet the required tolerance (5.2.1.4) prior to testing, adjust the equipment as necessary.
-Should the post-test average differ from the pre-test average by more than 40 $g_n$ , discard the entire test series.
+Should the posttest average differ from the pretest average by more than $40g_n$ , discard the entire test series,

-Position the helmet squarely on the headform and secure it to the headform-crossarm assembly by its chin strap or other means which will not interfere with the test, so as to maintain this position during guided fall.
+Position the helmet squarely on the headform and secure it to the headformcrossarm assembly by its chin strap or other means which will not interfere with the test, so as to maintain this position during guided fall.